totemo/watson/README.md

 ### Highlighting Chat Content

+Watson can highlight text that matches a specified [Java regular expression](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) using colour and formatting.
 Let's say we'd like to make the "Unknown command." error message stand out a bit more by making it bright red:

     /hl add red ^Unknown\scommand.*

-Highlights are applied to a line of chat in the order that they were defined.
+All currently defined highlights are applied to a line of chat in the order that they were defined.

 Valid colour names are: black, darkblue/navy, darkgreen/green, cyan, darkred/red, purple, orange/gold/brown, lightgrey/lightgray, darkgrey/darkgray/grey/gray, blue, lightgreen, lightblue, lightred/brightred/rose, pink/lightpurple/magenta, yellow, white

-As of version 1.4.5 (2012-11-28), the /hl add command allows a style instead of a colour, or preceding the colour.
+The /hl add command allows a style instead of a colour, or preceding the colour.

 <table>
   <tr>